 I took a few photo compilations with Nikkor 55-300mm using basically 55mm, 70mm, 100mm, 135mm, 200mm and 300mm for each other.
-I am not really going to elaborate about the technical features, because those information you can easily find in another blogs or websites (some of them are linked below).
-One thing, which is worth to attention just before you start using the Nikkor 55-300mm F4.5-5.6G ED VR are controls situated on side of the lens.
+I am not really going to elaborate on the technical features, because that information you can easily find in other blogs or websites (some of them are linked below).
+One thing, which is worth attention just before you start using the Nikkor 55-300mm F4.5-5.6G ED VR is controls situated on side of the lens.
 One of them is the Vibration Reduction (VR) with an on-off switch.
 There is no choice between active and normal modes.
 Likewise, the lens has a built-in auto-focus motor that allows AF operations on every Nikon DX camera body.
 Unfortunately focusing is not internal and manual focusing is not possible when your mode selector is set to the ‘A’ position (Pic.
 4).
-Moreover the lens has no distance scale and no focus limiter, either.
+Moreover, the lens has no distance scale and no focus limiter, either.

 Let’s see my own test of this zoom lens.
 As I mentioned above I bracketed all photos in order from the shortest 55mm mainly through 70mm, 100mm, 135mm, 200mm to the longest 300mm lens.
 I imaged the landscape in different conditions: through the double window glass, with AV, close object, remote objects.

-For each aforementioned photo I prepared cropped picture also to see the details.
+For each aforementioned photo, I prepared a cropped picture also to see the details.

-Below you can find the remote object photos bracketed in the same 55-300mm range, however I boundled it with 18-55mm range also to make a full comparison between basic D5300 kit lens AF-S DX Nikkor 18-55mm F 3.5-5.6 and its extension Nikon AF-S Nikkor F 4.5-5.6G ED VR.
+Below you can find the remote object photos bracketed in the same 55-300mm range, however, I bundled it with 18-55mm range also to make a full comparison between basic D5300 kit lens AF-S DX Nikkor 18-55mm F 3.5-5.6 and its extension Nikon AF-S Nikkor F 4.5-5.6G ED VR.

 See also cropped pictures below: